• Skip to primary navigation

 The key ingredients for a perfect ladolemono are obviously good juicy lemons and the best extra virgin olive oil you can find.

 Fresh lemon juice can make or break the classic dressing.
-Lemons that are available in the supermarkets often have been in huge refrigerators for months while being transported all over the world.
+Lemons that are available in supermarkets often have been in huge refrigerators for months while being transported all over the world.
 As a result, ladolemono does not taste as fresh and bright and has a slight aftertaste that is not ideal.

 How to choose a good lemon